Skip to main content

 The English user guide is currently in beta preview.
 Most of the documents have been automatically translated from the Japanese version.
 Should you find any inaccuracies, please reach out to Flatt Security.

 By integrating Shisho Cloud and Google Cloud, you can perform security scans on your Google Cloud projects and organizations.
-This integration can be done in the following two steps:
+This integration can be done in the following three steps:

-1. Create a service account that Shisho Cloud can use (impersonate) and the associated resources.
+1. Create a service account that Shisho Cloud can impersonate and the associated resources.

-2. Grant the created service account the privileges required to perform security inspections on the Google Cloud project.
+2. Grant the created service account the necessary permissions to perform security inspections on the Google Cloud project.

 3. Register the information of the created service account and related resources with Shisho Cloud.